 We hold the opinions and views of others above our own wants and needs.
 Because how others view us is more important than how we actually feel.

-It’s a love that looks right, on paper and to the rest of society – but not so deep down you know it doesn’t feel right.
+It’s a love that looks right, on paper and to the rest of society – but not so deep down, when you lie alone with your thoughts, you know it doesn’t feel right.

 2. The Hard Love